swcarpentry/r-novice-inflammation/03-loops-R.md

 </code></pre></div>

-<pre class='in'><code>list.files(pattern = "inflammation")</code></pre>

-<div class='out'><pre class='out'><code> [1] "inflammation-01.csv" "inflammation-02.csv" "inflammation-03.csv"
- [4] "inflammation-04.csv" "inflammation-05.csv" "inflammation-06.csv"
- [7] "inflammation-07.csv" "inflammation-08.csv" "inflammation-09.csv"
-[10] "inflammation-10.csv" "inflammation-11.csv" "inflammation-12.csv"
-</code></pre></div>

-We have to name the argument `pattern` because we are using the default option for the first argument `path` (see the previous [lesson](02-func-R.html) to review default function arguments).

-> **Tip:** Since this is just a small example, we have the data and code in the same directory.
+> **Tip:**
 For larger projects, it is recommended to organize separate parts of the analysis into multiple subdirectories, e.g. one subdirectory for the raw data, one for the code, and one for the results like figures.
+We have done that here to some extent, putting all of our data files into the subdirectory "data".
 For more advice on this topic, you can read [A quick guide to organizing computational biology projects][Noble2009] by William Stafford Noble.

 [Noble2009]: http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1000424

 As these examples show, `list.files` result is a vector of strings, which means we can loop over it to do something with each filename in turn.
 In our case, the "something" we want is our `analyze` function.

+Because we have put our data in separate subdirectory, if we want to access these files using the output of `list.files` we also need to include the "path" portion of the file name.
+We can do that by using the argument `full.names = TRUE`.

+<pre class='in'><code>list.files(path = "data", pattern = "csv", full.names = TRUE)</code></pre>

+<div class='out'><pre class='out'><code> [1] "data/car-speeds-cleaned.csv" "data/car-speeds.csv"
+ [3] "data/inflammation-01.csv"    "data/inflammation-02.csv"
+ [5] "data/inflammation-03.csv"    "data/inflammation-04.csv"
+ [7] "data/inflammation-05.csv"    "data/inflammation-06.csv"
+ [9] "data/inflammation-07.csv"    "data/inflammation-08.csv"
+[11] "data/inflammation-09.csv"    "data/inflammation-10.csv"
+[13] "data/inflammation-11.csv"    "data/inflammation-12.csv"
+[15] "data/small-01.csv"           "data/small-02.csv"
+[17] "data/small-03.csv"
+</code></pre></div>

+<pre class='in'><code>list.files(pat = "data", pattern = "inflammation", full.names = TRUE)</code></pre>

+<div class='out'><pre class='out'><code> [1] "data/inflammation-01.csv" "data/inflammation-02.csv"
+ [3] "data/inflammation-03.csv" "data/inflammation-04.csv"
+ [5] "data/inflammation-05.csv" "data/inflammation-06.csv"
+ [7] "data/inflammation-07.csv" "data/inflammation-08.csv"
+ [9] "data/inflammation-09.csv" "data/inflammation-10.csv"
+[11] "data/inflammation-11.csv" "data/inflammation-12.csv"
+</code></pre></div>

-Let's test it by analyzing the first three files in the vector:
+Let's test out running our `analyze` function by using it on the first three files in the vector returned by `list.files`:

-<pre class='in'><code>filenames <- list.files(pattern = "csv")
+<pre class='in'><code>filenames <- list.files(path = "data", pattern = "inflammation", full.names = TRUE)
 filenames <- filenames[1:3]
 for (f in filenames) {
   print(f)